Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-Plain English: The amendment changes the bill to add a definition, modify certain sections related to criminal history records for witnesses, and adjust language about who can access these records.
+Plain English: The amendment changes the bill to define certain terms, remove specific lines about criminal history records for witnesses, and adjust language related to who can access these records.

-• The amendment text does not provide full context for all changes, so some specifics about how these amendments will affect the overall bill are unclear.
+• The amendment text does not provide full context, so some details about the exact impact are unclear.

 Plain English: HCAHB1245 3645 5111 HOUSE COMMITTEE AMENDMENTS 2026 Regular Session Amendments proposed by House Committee on House and Governmental Affairs to Engrossed House Bill No.